AndreaCeolin/Boundaries/Supplementary_Information/FigS1/README.md

+# At the Boundaries of Syntactic Prehistory - FigS1

 By loading ```TableS3``` on the online software [Morpheus](https://software.broadinstitute.org/morpheus), the heatmap in ```FigS1.png``` can be obtained.
 We recommend performing *Hierarchical Clustering*, specifying the options:

      - Metric -> Matrix values (from a precomputed distance matrix)